-III.COURSE PREREQUISITES NONE
+III.
+COURSE PREREQUISITES NONE

 IV.
-Course Content and Objectives
+Course Objectives

-Content and Objectives

-This course is designed to enable the student to:

-- Identify and define the role of counselors in crisis situations - Identify self-care strategies for crisis counselors to reduce burnout, compassion fatigue, and secondary trauma - Explore ethical and legal concerns related to crisis counseling - Learn and apply Psychological First Aid and other approaches to crisis counseling - Explore how crisis situations impact individual, families, and communities across the lifespan - Explore and understand how crisis situations are impacted by substance abuse, mental health, and disabilities - Explore crisis situations concerning immigrants and refugees - Compare and contrast ACA and ASCA ethical standards with HIPAA and FERPA in crisis situations
+Objectives CACREP Standards This course is designed to enable the student to: Identify and define the role of counselors in crisis situations Identify self-care strategies for crisis counselors to reduce burnout, compassion fatigue, and secondary trauma Explore ethical concerns related to crisis counseling Learn and apply Psychological First Aid and other approaches to crisis counseling Explore how crisis situations impact individual, families, and communities across the lifespan Explore and understand how crisis situations are impacted by substance abuse, mental health, and disabilities , , , , , , , , , , , , , , , , , , , , Compare and contrast ACA ethical standards with HIPAA and FERPA in crisis situations Students will learn the following CACREP standards: Statents will rear the following of toxell standards.
+Core 2.F. the roles and responsibilities as members of interdisciplinary 1.c community outreach and emergency management response teams 1.0 self-care strategies appropriate to the counselor role 1.1 effects of crisis, disasters, and trauma on diverse individuals across the lifespan 3.g suicide prevention models and strategies 5.1 crisis intervention, trauma-informed, and community-based strategies, such as Psychological First Aid 5.m procedures for assessing risk of aggression or danger to others, self-inflicted harm, or suicide 7.c procedures for identifying trauma and abuse and for reporting abuse 7.d СМНС 5.C. impact of crisis and trauma on individuals with mental health diagnoses 2.f